Animal welfare and nature conservation are very important to us

 We strive to process our ecologically sustainable materials, such as down and wool, as sustainably as possible in the production process.

-- The Wood fibre compounds (Lyocell fiber) of our WoodWool shirts come from FSCE-certified forests and are obtained through an environmentally friendly manufacturing process (the necessary manufacturing materials are 99,8% biodegradable).
+- The Wood fibre compounds (Lyocell fiber) of our WoodWool shirts They come from FSC-certified forests and are obtained in an environmentally conscious manufacturing process (the necessary manufacturing materials are 99,8% biodegradable).

 - The silk of our SilkWool jackets is made from recycled Italian silk.